 All campers are screened upon arrival at camp for good health prior to admission.
 We ask that no camper come to camp ill or with any contagious condition.
 We reserve the right to send your camper home if they become ill, develop any contagious condition (such as pink eye or head lice) or if they are unable to participate in the major activities of camp.
 If your camper cannot remain at camp due to health reasons, you will not receive a refund of camp fees.

-- The ratio of campers to staff is 8:1.
+- The ratio of participants to staff is 8:1.

-- Counselors supervise campers 24 hours per day.
+- Counselors supervise participants 24 hours per day.

 - Staff are assigned activity groups during the day and dorm groups during the evening and nighttime.

 - Nighttime dorm groups may consist of up to two rooms per counselor.

 - American Camping Association standards for certified lifeguards are met during all swim times.

 - Life jackets are required for those in a canoe, kayak, boat or tube.
 Life jackets are provided.